revbayes/revbayes.github.io/tutorials/mcmc/index.md

-    probability of proposing a step from point A to point B in the terrain is equal to the probability of proposing a step from point B to point A. For inference problems in which the dimensions of the model are static, the proposal ratio is usually equal to one (we’ll discuss exceptions to this in the context of reversible-jump MCMC in a future post).
+    probability of proposing a step from point A to point B in the terrain is equal to the probability of proposing a step from point B to point A. For inference problems in which the dimensions of the model are static, the proposal ratio is usually equal to one (we'll discuss exceptions to this in the context of reversible-jump MCMC in a future post).

     Note that if the proposal ratio is equal to one, the acceptance probability, $R$ is based only on the product of the likelihood and prior ratios.
 Does that ring a bell?
-[Hint: think of Bayes’ theorem.]
-[Hint 2: think of the right side of Bayes’ theorem.]
+[Hint: think of Bayes' theorem.]
+[Hint 2: think of the right side of Bayes' theorem.]
-    [Hint 3: think of the numerator of the right side of Bayes’ theorem.]
+    [Hint 3: think of the numerator of the right side of Bayes' theorem.]
 That is, the posterior probability is proportional to the product of the likelihood and prior probability.
 Accordingly, the acceptance probability is the posterior probability of the proposed